 Ethics Workshops are day-long events that bring together representatives from Member organizations and other key stakeholders to discuss timely and relevant ethical issues.
 The centerpiece of each workshop is the presentation of the results of original research conducted by the Center, although we leave plenty of time for lively discussion and debate.
 The objective of each workshop is that participants leave with sound ideas that they can apply in their organizations.
 The Center holds two Ethics Workshops each year.
 The first Ethics Workshop took place in April 2016 in Chicago, IL on the topic of women in the financial services industry.
 The second took place in June 2016 in Minneapolis, MN on how to build and maintain trusting relationships with clients and other stakeholders.
 At this workshop, the Center showcased its original research on factors that lead to the creation and maintenance of trust in a professional relationship.
-The emphasis will be on how to translate this new knowledge into best practices for financial services professionals.
+The emphasis was on how to translate this new knowledge into best practices for financial services professionals.
 We will conduct two additional workshops during the 2016-2017 membership year.

 Member companies will have the opportunity to send up to two senior leaders and three emerging leaders to attend this two-track event.
 The emerging leaders will have a day of leadership development, facilitated by experts both inside and outside The American College of Financial Services.
 Senior leaders will spend the day sharing their own perspectives on the ethical challenges facing the financial services industry as well as learning from their peers and outside experts.